designerwebhosting/inspirationforchange/_pages/micheala.md

   has helped, I felt however that a deeper unhappiness was not being dealt with.
 date: 2015-08-07
 permalink: "/micheala/"
-tags: ["published","mySite-inspirationforchange.co.uk","page"]
+tags: ["published","page","mySite-inspirationforchange.co.uk"]
+htmlHead:
 ---

-&quot;After two sessions (with Ann) I can honestly say I feel the release of old bonds.
+"After two sessions (with Ann) I can honestly say I feel the release of old bonds.
 I can describe it as all of the shackles falling away and I am able to soar like an eagle.
 I feel confident that I have left my current and past life traumas behind and I am ready to live the life I deserve to live.
-I don&#39;t feel ashamed to be me any more and I accept myself for who I am.
+I don't feel ashamed to be me any more and I accept myself for who I am.